chantastic/minions.css/README.markdown

 #### negative

-There is only one number prefix. `n` may be used to prefix a numer as `negative`.
+There is only one number prefix. `n` may be used to prefix a number as `negative`.
 I'm avoiding the use of `-` to prevent confusion with OOCSS-style classes that use the `--` (double-dash) delimiter as a modifier.

     .o-1  { order: 1 }
     .o-n1 { order: -1 }